riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 In the `beforeEach` function we are creating 3 tasks via our test package.
 The `afterEach` function cleans the data.

 The test code has changed slightly as well.
 For one we've added a timeout to the test.
 The timeout is used to compensate for the slight delay of retrieving the tasks from the database and displaying them on the UI.
 If we don't have a timeout, the test will run too quickly and complete prior to the tasks showing up on the UI.
-Setting timeouts on tests is a bit of a pain and choosing a timeout value is a bit arbitrary.
-Sometimes 400 milliseconds seems to work great, other times a shorter or longer timeout is required.
+Setting timeouts on tests is a bit of a pain and choosing a timeout value is rather arbitrary.
+Sometimes 400 milliseconds seems to work great, other times a shorter or longer timeout works.
 In general a bit of experimentation is required in choosing a timeout value.
 I've found it's better to err on the side of longer timeouts.

 One other thing to note is the use of the Jasmine 2.0 `done` function.
 This is necessary to indicate to Jasmine that the test is asynchronous, without it we'll get a Jasmine error in the browser console... even worse our test will appear to still pass within Velocity.
 It's always a good idea to keep an eye on the browser console and the Velocity logs when creating your tests to make sure everything is running as expected.